How our brains remember things

 What you have to do

 So now you know how our brains remember and understand things, there are two things you have to do to make sure that you remember the meaning and the use of words and phrases in English:

 - Read in and use English regularly

 - Guess the meaning of new vocabulary from the context and use it

 By doing both, your brain will be obtaining more information about English words and phrases.
 And the more information it has about a word or phrase, the more likely it will both remember it and make a correct deduction about what it means and when it used.

-To make this easier for you to do, I have created a method that you can use to learn and remember new vocabulary in English.
+To make this easier for you to do, I have created an easy method that you can use to learn and remember new vocabulary in English.